pedroamarall/rest-builder/service-builder/README.md

 ## service.xml

+1. Service Builder is a code generator.
+Its main input file is ***service.xml*** and it outputs Java code that makes it easier for the developer to interact with the database without having to write native SQL.

 1. Create and go to a directory called ***my-service-builder-project***.
 Follow the steps in [Set Up an OSGi Project](../osgi#set-up-an-osgi-project).

 1. Type ***mkdir -p h7g5-api***.
 The prefix ***h7g5*** is just a random name used for this tutorial.